JasonZang1005/newone/README.md

 # newone
-one shot
+one shot/n
-how do i do]
+how do i do